causalMedAnalysis/linmed/README.md

 ## References

-- Wodtke GT, Zhou X. Causal Mediation Analysis.
+- Wodtke, Geoffrey T. and Xiang Zhou.
+Causal Mediation Analysis.
 In preparation.

 ## Also See